 Kevin has been teaching at CMI since 2006 and loves every minute of it.
 Check out one of his bands then call us or go to our Contact Us page and we will schedule your FREE introductory lesson with Kevin.

 Kerry is originally from Laramie, WY and has lived in Aurora, CO for the past 30 years.
 She began studying piano at age 7 , accompanied several choirs during high school and began singing in adult church and community choirs at age 15.
-This gave her the foundation for a life-long passion for music.

 Don performed as a member of the Seattle-based Sonos Trio and composed several works for piano, flute, and cello which have been performed internationally.
 While in Seattle, he was the faculty and choral accompanist at Seattle University.
 A number of his other compositional works have been perofrmed by chorals in Idaho and Minnesota and at the University of New Mexico.

 His awards include Guest Performer with the Casper Symphony in Wyoming, Musician of the Year from the Wyoming Arts in Action Council and outstanding Jazz Vocalist at the Greeley Jazz Festival.